isabella232/advertising-cloud.en/help/dsp/audiences/third-party-data-providers.md

 * [!DNL TruSignal]
 * [!DNL Weborama]

-For more information about importing custom third-party segments for your account, contact your [!DNL Adobe] account manager.
+For more information about importing custom third-party segments for your account, contact your [!DNL Adobe] account team.

 >[!MORELIKETHIS]
 >